 However, nobody familiar with the Spider reads his adventures expecting logic or ‘fair play’ detection mysteries; they read them to see how flat-out demented they can get.
 Nita threatened with rape by an orangutan!
 The villain’s head bashed repeatedly against a metal statue while he is electrocuted!
 Dismemberment by a six-armed mechanical statue!
 The mayhem often reaches delirious levels that rival anything published today.
 Page ditches the elegant detachment of previous hero pulps and plunges readers into Wentworth’s mounting panic as his war against the dealers of death turns more and more impossible.
-This nonsensical nihilism has a postmodernist touch that makes the Spider ironically contemporary for a hero imbedded in a peculiar subgenre over seventy years old.
+This nonsensical nihilism has a postmodernist touch that makes the Spider ironically contemporary for a hero embedded in a peculiar subgenre over seventy years old.
 Occasionally, as in The City Destroyer, the stories come uncomfortably close to modern massacres and disasters.

 And get an eyeful of those overheated titles: The Town That Dared Not Eat, Laboratory of the Damned, King of the Fleshless Legion, Hordes of the Red Butcher, and my personal favorite, Hell’s Sales Manager.
-No, I did not make up that last one.
+No, I did not make up that last one

-The first of Baen’s Spider volumes, Robot Titans of Gotham, begins with a fantastic novel.
+The first of Baen’s Spider volumes, The Spider: Robot Titans of Gotham, begins with a fantastic novel.
 Satan’s Murder Machines comes from the December 1939 issue of The Spider.
 Wentworth investigates three grisly killings committed in the same night that seem to have a connection to Frank Drexler’s security agency.
 The sudden emergence of an army of giant killer robots who shoot flame jets from their fingers turns the situation from a murder mystery into a frantic struggle (as always) to save New York City from ruin.
-The mastermind behind the killer ‘bots has also framed Wentworth for the murders, and police commissioner Stanley Kirkpatrick must hound the vigilante hero for the crimes.
+The mastermind behind the killer ‘bots has also framed Wentworth for the murders, and Police Commissioner Stanley Kirkpatrick must hound the vigilante hero for the crimes.
 The mayhem that follows peaks with an astonishing scene of the Spider commandeering a robot and then riding on top of a truck, batting away the other metal monsters with a telephone pole.
 Long before Robotech, there was the Spider!

 This is one of Page’s most exhilarating works, thanks to a generous boost from the science-fiction premise.
 The story contains less gore than some, although the robots enjoy snapping people in half or twisting off their heads.
 Don’t expect Page to explain the robots’ construction or the villain’s reason for unleashing them, since the author only lightly touches on the latter and never bothers with the former.
 Who needs explanations when you have the Spider in a stolen robot suit straddling a racing truck and clear-cutting his adversaries with an improvised twenty-foot baseball bat?
 Not I.